Sid Caesar became a television legend before television had fully decided what it wanted to be.

 That gave him unusual authority once television began demanding live energy from the box in the corner.

-He brought musical timing to sketch comedy, but not only as pacing.
+He brought musical timing to sketch comedy in more than pacing.
 He understood crescendos, pauses, sudden reversals, and the comic power of sustained momentum.
 That made his work feel larger than many of the formats surrounding it.

 Your Show of Shows made him a medium-shaping figure

-The key fact is not merely that Your Show of Shows was a hit.
-It is that it became a model.
+The key fact is that Your Show of Shows became a model as well as a hit.
 The Television Academy notes its 160-week run, the Emmys, and the way Caesar's later Caesar's Hour extended the achievement.
 The Hall of Fame tribute goes further and gets to the essence: Caesar helped release television from dependence on broader inherited forms by showing how satire, monologue, and detailed character work could live inside the medium.

 That is a large claim, but it holds.
 He and his writers produced more than funny moments.
 They developed comic scale for television.
 Sketches could parody opera, television itself, class anxiety, marriage, self-pity, and ethnic social types without losing momentum.

-The audience got a comic world, not only punch lines.
+The audience got a comic world, not a string of punch lines.

 That writerly environment matters too.
 Caesar became associated with one of the great comedy talent clusters of the era, and even when histories focus on the later fame of the writers around him, the point remains that he was the performer through whom much of that ambition reached the screen.
 He could carry material complicated enough to justify the room.